radianttap/HTML2PDFRenderer/README.md

 I’ve added simple .podspec file but I don’t use this library as CocoaPod, ever.
 Reasons:

 - it’s very simple
-- I may need to tweak PaperSize, per project
+- I may need to tweak paper size, per project
 - I want to use better log tool then `print`
 - I usually use full Swift-Essentials collection of micro-libraries instead of just FileManager